The global non-linear stability of the Kerr-de Sitter family of black holes: Introduction

 \subsection{Outline of the paper}

 We only give a broad outline and suggest ways to read the paper; we refer to the introductions of the individual sections for further details.

-In \S\ref{SecHyp} we discuss in detail the constraint equations and hyperbolic formulations of Einstein's equations.
-In \S\ref{SecKdS} we give a precise description of the Kerr--de~Sitter family and its geometry as needed for the study of initial value problems for wave equations.
-In \S\ref{SecKey} we describe the key ingredients of the proof in detail, namely UEMS, SCP and ESG, `essential spectral gap;' the latter is the statement that solutions of the linearized gauged Einstein equation, with our modification that gives SCP, have finite asymptotic expansions up to exponentially decaying remainders; as mentioned before, the key element here is that the subprincipal symbol of our linearized modified gauged Einstein equation has the correct behavior at the trapped set.
-In \S\ref{SecAsy} we recall the linear global microlocal analysis results both in the smooth and in the non-smooth (Sobolev coefficients) settings, slightly extending these to explicitly accommodate initial value problems with non-vanishing initial data (rather than the inhomogeneous PDEs with vanishing initial conditions considered in our earlier works).
-We also show how to modify the PDE in a finite rank manner in order to ensure solvability on spaces of decaying functions in spite of the presence of non-decaying modes (resonances).
-In \S\ref{SecOp} we do some explicit computations for the Schwarzschild--de~Sitter metric that will be useful in the remaining sections.
-In \S\ref{SecUEMS} we show the mode stability for the (ungauged) linearized Einstein equation (UEMS), in \S\ref{SecSCP} we show the stable gauge propagation (SCP), while in \S\ref{SecESG} we show the final key ingredient, the essential spectral gap (ESG) for the linearized gauged Einstein equation.
-We put these together in \S\ref{SecKdSLStab} to show the linear stability of slowly rotating Kerr--de~Sitter black holes, while in \S\ref{SecKdSStab} we show their non-linear stability.
-(We also construct initial data sets in \S\ref{SubsecKdSStabIn}.)
+\begin{itemize} \item In \S\ref{SecHyp} we discuss in detail the constraint equations and hyperbolic formulations of Einstein's equations; \item in \S\ref{SecKdS} we give a precise description of the Kerr--de~Sitter family and its geometry as needed for the study of initial value problems for wave equations; \item in \S\ref{SecKey} we describe the key ingredients of the proof in detail, namely UEMS, SCP and ESG, `essential spectral gap;' the latter is the statement that solutions of the linearized gauged Einstein equation, with our modification that gives SCP, have finite asymptotic expansions up to exponentially decaying remainders.
+As mentioned before, the key element here is that the subprincipal symbol of our linearized modified gauged Einstein equation has the correct behavior at the trapped set; \item in \S\ref{SecAsy} we recall the linear global microlocal analysis results both in the smooth and in the non-smooth (Sobolev coefficients) settings, slightly extending these to explicitly accommodate initial value problems with non-vanishing initial data.
+(Our earlier works considered only inhomogeneous PDEs with vanishing initial conditions.)
+We also show how to modify the PDE in a finite rank manner in order to ensure solvability on spaces of decaying functions in spite of the presence of non-decaying modes (resonances); \item in \S\ref{SecOp} we do some explicit computations for the Schwarzschild--de~Sitter metric that will be useful in the remaining sections; \item in \S\ref{SecUEMS} we show the mode stability for the (ungauged) linearized Einstein equation (UEMS), in \S\ref{SecSCP} we show the stable gauge propagation (SCP), while in \S\ref{SecESG} we show the final key ingredient, the essential spectral gap (ESG) for the linearized gauged Einstein equation; \item in \S\ref{SecKdSLStab} we put these ingredients together to show the linear stability of slowly rotating Kerr--de~Sitter black holes; \item in \S\ref{SecKdSStab} we show their non-linear stability.
+(We also construct initial data sets in \S\ref{SubsecKdSStabIn}.) \end{itemize}

 In order for the reader to see that the linear stability result is extremely simple given the three key ingredients and the results of \S\ref{SubsecAsySm}, we suggest reading \S\ref{SecHyp}--\S\ref{SecKey} and taking the results in \S\ref{SecKey} for granted, looking up the two important results in \S\ref{SubsecAsySm} (Corollaries~\ref{CorAsySmResNoAsy} and \ref{CorAsySmPertNoAsy}), and then reading \S\ref{SecKdSLStab}.
 Following this, one may read \S\ref{SubsecKdSStab} for the proof of non-linear stability, which again uses the results of \S\ref{SecKey} as black boxes together with the perturbative analysis of \S\ref{SubsecAsyExp}, in particular Theorem~\ref{ThmAsyExpMain}.
 Only the reader interested in the (very instructive!) proofs of the key ingredients needs to consult \S\ref{SecOp}--\S\ref{SecESG}.